hotosm/docs/docs/dev-practices.md

 ##### Issue Tags

-- Label / tag issues where appropriate, for example as backend or frontend.
+- Label / tag issues where appropriate, for example as `backend` or `frontend`.

 - Priorities can be assigned:.